 When to visit the Serengeti on safari

 The Serengeti National Park in Tanzania, provides for an unforgettable and remarkable African wildlife safari experience and can be enjoyed throughout the year.
 The rainy seasons (March to May and October to November) may affect road conditions, but this does not usually provide a serious problem.
-The wildebeest migration normally takes place between April and June, while the wildebeest are usually concentrated in the southern Serengeti during the calving season from December to May.
+The wildebeest migration can be found in the Serengeti National Park almost throughout the year, while the wildebeest are usually concentrated in the southern Serengeti during the calving season from December to April.
 From December to February the park is at its busiest, and to a lesser extend during July to August.
-The park is however massive and it will not get anything like the congestion experienced in the Ngorongoro during the same periodes.
-Short rains fall November to mid December in Tanzania and the long rains are from March to the end of May.
-By September and October the bulk of the migration is concentrated in the Masai Mara National Park in Kenya, but even during this period there’s plenty of wildlife to see, including thriving lion prides and large clans (up to 80 members) of hyena.
+The park is however massive and it will not get anything like the congestion experienced in the Ngorongoro during the same periods.
+Short rains fall November to mid-December in Tanzania and the long rains are from March to the end of May.
+From August to September the bulk of the migration is concentrated in the Masai Mara National Park in Kenya, but even during this period there’s plenty of wildlife to see, including thriving lion prides and large clans (up to 80 members) of hyena.
 Visit the ‘Wildebeest migration guide‘ for more detailed safari information, photos and images regarding this great wildlife spectacle.

 Serengeti safari lodges and camp sites

 There are several tented camps and lodges of various standards available inside and around the park.
 Visit the ‘Serengeti lodges and campsites‘ page for full details, information on and pictures, photos and images of all the lodges and campsites offered in our itineraries in and around the Serengeti African Park in Tanzania.

 Click on the map to enlarge it. to view it in its largest format.